BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Is Lactation Massage Safe?

-New guidelines from the Academy of Breastfeeding Medicine (ABM) advise against deep-tissue massage for parents dealing with mastitis.
+Current guidance from the Academy of Breastfeeding Medicine (ABM) advises against deep-tissue massage for parents dealing with mastitis.
 However, in the case of a clogged duct, Wendy Wisner, IBCLC, a certified lactation consultant in New York City, says that gentle sweeping motions with your hands or light stimulation with a lactation massager may be soothing and helpful.
 “The idea is that you wouldn’t press the massager too vigorously or aim for any kind of deep-tissue massage,” she adds.
 Before purchasing a lactation massager, check in with your primary care provider or a lactation consultant for advice and guidance.

 Benefits of a Lactation Massager